martishin/digits-recognition-api/README.md

 # Digits Recognition API
-A machine learning model trained on the MNIST dataset for handwritten digit recognition.
+Machine learning model trained on the MNIST dataset for handwritten digit recognition.
 It uses MLflow for experiment tracking and is exposed via a FastAPI-based REST API for real-time inference.